Battle of Lahira: Background

 One of Guru Hargobind devoted Sikhs, Sadh (also called Sadah or Sadhu), was assigned to bring horses from Central Asia.
 According to Mohsin Fani, just after Sadh left Amritsar, he received news that his young son had fallen seriously ill and was asked to return home.
 However, Sadh was so dedicated to the Guru that he refused, saying that if his son died, there was enough wood at home for his cremation.
-He continued his journey, and although his son died, he did not turn back.
+He continued his journey although his son died.
 Sadh first traveled to Balkh but did not find the quality of horses he was looking for.
 He then went to Iraq, where he bought three fine horses.
 On his way back, he traveled with Mohsin Fani from Kabul to Lahore.
 Mohsin Fani described Sadh as someone who remained happy in good times and did not lose heart in difficult situations.

+Guru Hargobind and Baba Bidhi Chand painting from the pre-1984 Akal Takht complex.
+It depicts a story related to Bidhi Chand Chhina finding the horses (named Dilbagh and Gulbagh, later renamed Jan Bhai and Suhela, respectively) of Guru Hargobind.

-At Lahore, the Governor, Khalil Beg, seized two of Sadh’s horses, Dilbagh and Gulbagh.
+At Lahore, the Governor, Khalil Beg, seized two of Sadh's horses, Dilbagh and Gulbagh.
 Another Sikh, Bidhi Chand, was assigned to recover them.
 Mohsin Fani mentions that Bidhi Chand had been a thief in his early life.
 The Guru often sent him to punish wrongdoers.
 He once told Bidhi Chand that his disciples would not have to justify their actions on Judgment Day.
-Bidhi Chand disguised himself and took a job in the Lahore fort, first as a groom and then as a tracker.
+Bidhi Chand disguised himself and took a job in the Lahore fort, first as a groom for the horses and then as a tracker.
 Over time, he managed to escape with both horses, one after the other.
 The Guru later renamed them Janbhai and Suhela.
 Guru Hargobind also recruited a Pathan soldier, Paindah Khan, for five rupees a day.
-Paindah Khan’s mother had been the Guru’s wet nurse, and he had been a childhood friend of Hargobind.
+Paindah Khan's mother had been the Guru's wet nurse, and he had been a childhood friend of Hargobind.
 The Guru treated him well, giving him a house and a buffalo for milk.

 Battle

-Knowing the Mughal Empire’s strength and his own limited resources, the Guru anticipated an attack.
+Knowing the Mughal Empire's strength and his own limited resources, the Guru anticipated an attack.
 He took refuge in the Lakhi Jungle between Firozpur and Bhatinda.
 As expected, the Lahore Governor sent a strong force after him.
 Kamar Beg and Lal Beg led an army that crossed the Sutlej River, but their soldiers suffered due to a lack of food and the tough journey.
-The Guru retreated deeper into the region of the Brar Jats, a strong warrior community who supported the Sikhs because of Guru Amar Das’s missionary system.
+The Guru retreated deeper into the region of the Brar Jats, a strong warrior community who supported the Sikhs because of Guru Amar Das's missionary system.
 The Sikhs ambushed the enemy and won the battle but lost 1,200 soldiers.
-This fight took place near Lahara Gaga on December 16, 1634.
+The battle took place near Lahara Gaga on December 16, 1634.